dymodi/dymodi.github.io/Research/Meeting-Summaries.md

 10/19/17
 1. Fail to estimate time between restaurant and restaurant in the time map (rr edge), possiblely due to inaccurate raw data casued by inaccurate POI data.
-2. Try to estimate cc edge.

 10/12
 1. The Introduction draft 1 is rejected by the professor.
 Indoor localization is no more a meaningful topic for MobiSys, we have to find another story.
-2. We can start from the (food) delivery system and find some practical problem to solve.
-3. For example, due to complex indoor structure and layouts, it's not enough to consider only latitude/longitude and floor.
-We need to find the "distance" in terms of delivery in a higher dimension.
-(Possible feature: latitude/longitude, floor, weather, time(hour), rider age)
-4. We can ignore indoor localization or make it as a small component.

 10/10
-1. About the outline, the structure is ok.
-But we need to dig more and deeper.
-2. What is the main challenge?
+1. What is the main challenge?
 Scale?
 Food delivery?
-3. Maybe I can search some paper and find the challenges and tell a good story.
+2. Maybe I can search some paper and find the challenges and tell a good story.
 That is, make a tentative introduction.

 09/21
 1. In future deployment, the transmission power will be reduced so that it can only be heared within the shop.
 2. Based on 1. each beacon data can match to a POI.
 What we care is not multiple beacons heared at the same time, but the time difference between each

-09/20
-1. Discover and solve the advanced problem by removing the assumptions.
-For example, if we do not assume that rider are walking at a constant speed (1m/s) indoor, the problem will become more complexity.

-09/19
-1. Location correction has been studies many years ago, so it's not a good idea to wirte a paper only on POI correction.
-2. The main idea of my paper should be "We build a large scale real world indoor localization system basede on iBeacon protocol.
-In building this system, we met the following pracitcal problems and address them with novel methods."

 ## Potential Topics
 * Riders/restaurants Clustering